 In felony-murder clauses however, if a murder transpires during the course of a felony, the case will be prosecuted as felony first-degree murder, even if there was no malice aforethought involved.

-Find a complete guide about Felony Murder in California through the expertise of our murder defense attorneys.
+Find a complete guide about Felony Murder in California through the expertise of our Orange County murder defense lawyer.
 Read about:

 1. What Crimes Relate to Felony First-Degree Murder?

 2. Penalties for Felony First-Degree Murder

 3. What’s The Difference between First and Second-Degree Felony Murder?

 4. What’s The Difference between Second Degree Felony Murder and Involuntary

 In the even that someone is killed as a result of one of the crimes below, the offender is subject to first-degree murder charges: